hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 PLDM specifications are generic and must be supplemented to satisfy specific uses such as a Redfish Device Enablement (<a href="https://developer.hpe.com/blog/overview-of-the-platform-level-data-model-for-redfish%C2%AE-device-enablement-standard/" target="_blank">RDE</a>).
 This <a href="https://www.dmtf.org/content/dmtf-releases-update-pldm-redfish-device-enablement-specification" target="_blank">specification</a> describes a set of specific messages allowing the BMC to communicate with additional components.

 But why do I focus on hidden internal server communication protocols?
-To make certain consequences easier to understand:
+I do so to make certain consequences easier to understand, such as:

 * If the server is not powered on, the BMC, which is always powered, will not be able to communicate with the add-on components.
 In other words, for a Redfish client to be able to communicate with those components, they must be powered (server powered on), and must have been discovered by the BMC.
 It is recommended to test the <a href="https://developer.hpe.com/blog/master-the-redfish-server-states-to-improve-your-monitoring-and-manageme/" target="_blank">server state</a> before querying additional components.
 * If additional component responses contain OEM extensions, they will not mention the server manufacturer, but the component manufacturer.